-While my father’s story has a beautiful ending; filled with family reunions, healing, and soul growth, not all who dance with the devil are so lucky.
-For fighting the fight of addiction is battled one day at a time.
+My father’s story has a beautiful ending; filled with family reunions, healing, and soul growth, not all who dance with the devil are so lucky.
+Fighting the fight of addiction is battled one day at a time.
 My father had to fight that battle every time someone offered him a drink, without knowing that they were unconsciously speaking the words of his demon…tempting him with the elixir he had turned to over and over again when faced with his inner pain.

 Addiction feeds off of our self-loathing, and the deep wounds that lie within our being.
-It is not something that starts with the ‘heavy hitters’, like heroin, cocaine, amphetamines.
-In fact, it often starts before we have ever put a toxic substance to our mouth.
+It is not something that starts with ‘heavy hitters, like heroin, cocaine, and amphetamines.
+In fact, it often starts before we have ever put a toxic substance into our mouth.
 It starts with our pain, and our need to hide it.
 When we realize this about ourselves and those we love, it is easier to see how someone could fall down this rabbit hole.

 In the time we sat together I tried to emphasize the fact that the boy/man she loved as her son was healing.
 That his spirit was now having to review the actions that led up to his premature death.
 I explained that when we die, our emotions are turned down, like the volume dial on a stereo, allowing us to review our life more analytically.
 I also explained that he had to see how his decisions had affected not only his life but that of the ones he loved…that in death we continue to heal, and that when our family is unable to heal the dead our delayed in their own healing.